stated-tech/Grants-Program/applications/root.md

 ### How Root works

-We introduce a **weighted voting system** to help people participate in on-chain governance equally, no matter how many tokens they have.
+We introduce a **weighted/ranked voting system** to help people participate in on-chain governance equally, no matter how many tokens they hold.

 [This document](https://docs.google.com/document/d/1-g2A387hsOcWc7_UJWwwtgr2gyE553gvFURTVXOEErE/edit?usp=sharing) is our _proof of concept_ Google docs hack for building a preferendum pallet, which will act as an easy on-ramp for contributors to take part in on-chain governance via proxy accounts.

 - *As a proposer*, I can create a **draft** with as much or as little information as I am able, using whatever titles / headings / structures or even in the future mediums (code/text/gif/image/video etc).

-- *As a participant*, I can join an optimistic project, create **alternatives** to a proposal’s content, structure or subject, add my own view directly on-chain, and tend to a consensus by voting for my preferences for a better decision-making process.
+- *As a participant*, I can join an optimistic org, create **alternatives** to a proposal’s content, structure or subject, add my own view directly on-chain, and tend to a consensus by voting for my preferences for a better decision-making process.

+- Each Optimistic Org is setup with a Quorum that is set up by the proposer and can be changed by voting.

-Suddenly we can open up proposals as **economic opportunities** for anyone to review/improve/iterate proposals and indeed the projects themselves.
+Suddenly we can open up proposals as **economic opportunities** for anyone to review/improve/iterate proposals and indeed the projects themselves by delegating voting power to these projects.

 Engagement can have a reputational, financial and creative upside, that aligns incentives between all parties better than the current system.

 It also starts to solve other issues - namely, information asymmetry between voters (who are likely more familiar with the core chain/tech/culture) and outsiders, namely those wandering into the lion’s den - with excitement and energy ready to be pummeled out of them…

 We can see how from these initial foundations we are on a path to solving issues such as **talent acquisition**, development and accreditation using the system to bootstrap the sourcing, sustaining and scaling collective network intelligence.

-The preferundum pallet has been begun, we need to continue it with the lock logic.
-Then, we will create a full interfact that will link the command, the proxy, IPFS, the pallet and displays on our UI.
+The preferundum pallet development has begun, we need to continue it with the proxy logic.
+Then, we will create a full interface that will interact with the pallets, the proxies, the IPFS storage.

 >By pushing in exactly the opposite direction to form creation and data standardisation, we inspire more originality and opportunity, designing in a more humane way… appreciating that what works for some, will not work for all.

+### Root Design

 ![Root Design](https://github.com/stated-tech/Grants-Program/blob/master/Root%20Design.png)